Financial Statements And Related Announcement - Third Quarter Results

 Review of Performance

-On a segmental basis, revenue contribution from Structural Steelworks decreased 8.6%, from $53.9 million in 2QFY2016 to $49.3 million in 2QFY2017.
-Senoko Food Hub and Changi Jewel were the key contributors to Structural Steelwork's revenue in the quarter under review.
+On a segmental basis, revenue contribution from Structural Steelworks decreased 47.1%, from $69.2 million in 3QFY2016 to $36.6 million in 3QFY2017, mainly due to substantial completion of Marina One, Jewel Changi Airport and Senoko Food Hub projects.
+SGH Community Hospital and the remaining works in Senoko Food Hub and Jewel Changi Airport were the key contributors to Structural Steelwork's revenue in the quarter under review.

-Mechanical Engineering revenue decreased from $9.7 million in 2QFY2016 to $0.2 million in 2QFY2017, due to the completion of the fabrication of Heat Recovery Steam Generator ("HRSG") non-pressure parts for two power plants in Qatar and Egypt.
+Mechanical Engineering revenue decreased from $9.6 million in 3QFY2016 to $0.1 million in 3QFY2017, due to the completion of the fabrication of Heat Recovery Steam Generator ("HRSG") non-pressure parts for two power plants in Qatar and Egypt.

-Revenue from Specialist Civil Engineering projects increased by 21.4%, from $19.4 million in 2QFY2016 to $23.5 million in 2QFY2017 due to higher contribution from Thomson-East Coast MRT projects.
-The contributions for the review quarter came from the Thomson-East Coast MRT and the Hong Kong MTR.
+Revenue from Specialist Civil Engineering projects increased by 56.8%, from $16.3 million in 3QFY2016 to $25.6 million in 3QFY2017 due to higher contribution from Woodlands Health Campus and Thomson-East Coast MRT projects.

-General and administrative expenses decreased from $5.1 million in 2Q2016 to $3.3 million in 2Q2017, mainly due to lower staff costs, professional fees and other general and administrative expenses.
-Finance costs decreased from $1.4 million to $1.2 million, mainly due to lower borrowings.
+General and administrative expenses decreased from $3.4 million in 3Q2016 to $3.1 million in 3Q2017, mainly due to lower professional fees and other general and administrative expenses.
+Finance costs decreased marginally from $1.34 million to $1.28 million, mainly due to lower borrowings.

 The Group expects its overall business outlook to remain challenging in 2017 as it continues to invest time and resources in bidding for potential projects.
-Most of the potential projects, if awarded, are slated to commence contributions only in 2018.
+Most of the potential projects, if awarded, are expected to contribute marginally to FY2017's financial performance and make a significant impact only from 2018.